Happy birthday Robbo

 1873 – Centre-half Joe McQue was born in Springburn, Glasgow.
 He signed from Celtic in August 1892, netting fourteen times in 142 games before returning north of the border in September 1898 to sign for Third Lanark having helped us to claim the Second Division title twice.

 2003 - Stig Inge Bjørnebye announced his retirement from football.
 He had been at Blackburn Rovers for nearly three years after leaving Anfield.
-He bagged four goals in 184 reds games across eight seasons, helping us to the Coca Cola Cup in 1995, and also won 75 Norwegian caps.
+He bagged four goals in 184 reds games across eight seasons, helping us to the Coca Cola Cup in 1995, also winning 75 Norwegian caps.

 Doing the Boro, twice